themosis/documentation/introduction.md

 Contributing
 ------------

 Any help is appreciated.
-The project is open-source and we encourage you to participate.
+The project is open-source, and we encourage you to participate.
 You can contribute to the project in multiple ways by:

 - Reporting a bug issue
 - Suggesting features